firelort/HSNR-3-WEB-TestServer/README.md

 ## Software required
 1. Python 3.5 or higher
-    - Linux: "sudo apt-get install python3"
+    - Linux: `sudo apt-get install python3`
     - Windows: Following soon!
 2. cherrpy (for webserver programming)
-    - Linux: "sudo apt-get install python3-pip && pip3 install CherryPy"
+    - Linux: `sudo apt-get install python3-pip && pip3 install CherryPy`
     - Windows: Following soon!
 3. Browser of your choice
     - Recommended by the professor is "FireFox" with the Addon "Web Developer Tool".